cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 **Binary Parser Input Parameters**
 Parameter | Abbr.  | Description
 ------- | --------- | ---------
--binresult | -brs | The binary result data file which was the output of the test execution on the target platform.
+-binres | -brs | The binary result data file which was the output of the test execution on the target platform.
 -targetencoding | -te | The character encoding (charset) used on the target platform.
 Default is '1047'.
 -archive | -a | The archive (history) created by the Builder which will be updated.